Renaissance art and medieval art are two very different types of art movements. They are both essential art movements for their periods.

 - Gothic Art – Gothic art was a medieval art that developed in Northern France in the 12th Century and then spread to Europe.
 In Italy, the Renaissance started after the Gothic art, but the Gothic style remained in some parts of Europe for a while.

 As you can see, medieval art covers an enormous scope of time and place.
-In fact, for over 1000 years in Europe and other parts of western Asia and North Africa was the medieval art movement.
+In fact, for over 1000 years in Europe and other parts of western Asia and North Africa, the medieval art movement existed.

-Medieval art has a very different focus than the renaissance period of art.
-One of the most important things to remember is that the Renaissance art marked an abrupt break from medieval art and medieval values.
+Medieval art has a very different focus than the Renaissance period of art.
+One of the most important things to remember is that Renaissance art marked an abrupt break from medieval art and medieval values.

-The renaissance period of art started in Italy, but Renassisannace art was a time of rebirth and reawakening so i brought with the movement some of the greatest artists and artworks, including Leonardo da Vinci, Michelangelo, and Raphael.
+The Renaissance period of art started in Italy.
+Still, Renaissance art was a time of rebirth and reawakening, so I brought with the movement some of the greatest artists and artworks, including Leonardo da Vinci, Michelangelo, and Raphael.

 Here are some of the things that were important and inspired the Renaissance artists:

 - Ancient Greek And Rome – Ancient Greek and Rome inspired Renaissance artists.
-Also, during this time there were Greek and Roman statues unearthed.which inspired these renaissance artists works of art.
+Also, Greek and Roman statues were unearthed during this time, which inspired these Renaissance artists’ works of art.

-- Human Body – The human body or the human figures was essential to the Renaissance artist.
-They believed in the perfect human form; many renaissance artists became so consumed with the human condition that they even started dissecting human bodies to learn more about the human body.
+- Human Body – The human body or figures were essential to Renaissance artists.
+They believed in the perfect human form; many Renaissance artists became so consumed with the human condition that they even started dissecting human bodies to learn more about the human body.

-- Realism – Realism and showing the realistic nature of life were also critical to the Renaissance artist.
-Proportion, scale, symmetry were important aspects of their artwork.
+- Realism – Realism and showing the realistic nature of life were also critical to Renaissance artists.
+Proportion, scale, and symmetry were important aspects of their artwork.

-- Emotions And Movement – In Renaissance art, you can also see emotions and movement.
+- Emotions And Movement – You can also see emotions and movement in Renaissance art.
 The artist would paint people as if they were doing something or were about to do something.
-The Renassiance paintings show human emotion or movement.
+The Renaissance paintings show human emotion or movement.

-- Science And Art – The Renaissance was an reawakening and rebirth; many artists also became inventors and scientists.
-A great example of this was Leonardo da Vinci and his scientific discoveries and inventions.
-Other artists like Michelangelo also were involved in science as this era . was a time of great learning and awakening.
+- Science And Art – The Renaissance was a reawakening and rebirth; many artists became inventors and scientists.
+Leonardo da Vinci and his scientific discoveries and inventions are great examples of this.
+Other artists like Michelangelo were also involved in science in this era, a time of great learning and awakening.

-- Light Was Important – Light and the study of light was important to the Renaissance artist.
+- Light Was Important – Light and the study of light were essential to Renaissance artists.
 They understood the power that light could have in their paintings and to give the emotion or the feeling that they wanted to give

-If you are going to use one word to describe the Renaissance, the word would need to be rebirth.
-The Renaissnace was a time when the world was looking at new reawakening, Medieval art was a dark time for the world.
+If you use one word to describe the Renaissance, the word would need to be rebirth.
+The Renaissance was a time when the world was looking at a new reawakening, and medieval art was a dark time for the world.